Zishrodrigues/funda-object-details/README.md

 ## Further development

-Things I would add during further development of this app
+Things I would like add during further development of this app
 * Further expand the unit tests
 * Add e2e tests
 * Add a service worker for increased performance